 Preparing for EMIR REFIT – Should you start preparing?

 There is no shortage of content discussing the upcoming EMIR REFIT update to technical standards and its addition of new fields, submission format and approach to lifecycle reporting.
-However, with the regulation change only arriving sometime in 2024, we are often asked if it makes sense to start preparing now, and if yes, in what way?
+However, with the EMIR REFIT go-live date set for the 29 April 2024, we are often asked if it makes sense to start preparing now, and if yes, in what way?

 The reality is that the answer is different for each firm.
 It can depend on resources, their current process and what products they report that are under scope for EMIR.
 In our summer edition of EMIR Preparation blogs (links below for previous articles), we cover some of the points we think make sense to start looking at already.